 - A light side salad, like shaved fennel salad or apple gorgonzola salad.

-- A refreshing beverage, like cucumber lemon ginger water or pink grapefruit vodka cocktail.
+- A refreshing beverage, like cucumber lemon ginger water or grapefruit vodka cocktail.

 - Vegan dessert, like vegan chocolate avocado mousse or vegan peanut butter banana cookies.